 Semiconductor Electronics Class 12 Weightage Snapshot Across Chapters

-Chapter 14 sits in the mid-weightage band of Class 12 Physics, but its return on investment is high because the Exemplar concepts overlap with the NEET physics-applications block and the JEE Main devices block.
+Chapter 14 sits in the mid-weightage band of Class 12 Physics.
+Its value is still high because the concepts overlap with the NEET devices block.

 ChapterCBSE MarksWeightage Bar